NeoGeographyToolkit/StereoPipeline/docs/conda_build.rst

 -----------------

-On Linux, the conda packages are set to be built with conda-provided versions of the C, C++, and Fortran compilers.
+On Linux, the conda packages are set to be built with conda-provided versions of the C and C++ compilers.
 For OSX, the local system Clang compilers are used, as the conda-provided ones turned out to result in problems at runtime.

 To install these compilers in a desired environemnt on Linux for use without ``conda build``, do::